AlexandrosPanag/My_Discord_Projects/Open-Source/README.md

 ## 📦 How to Use

 - Browse the code and copy any blocks you find useful.
-- You are **free to use, modify, and share** any code from this repository in your own projects.
+- You are **free to use, modify, and share** any code from this repository folder in your own projects.
 - No attribution required, but a star or mention is always appreciated!

 ---